abelmcelroy/color-contrast-picker/README.md

-# wcagpalette
+# color-contrast-picker

-`wcagpalette` is a color conversion library for JavaScript and node.
+`color-contrast-picker` is a color conversion library for JavaScript and node.

 This library provides a method for finding a color with a specific contrast ratio to another color and that matches the hue and saturation of the first.